Scanbuy-Inc/dcoupon-public-docs/publishers-api/README.md

 This environment is available to develop and test your integration with dcoupon user coupons.

-URL to use as [ENV] for this environment is https://integration.coupon.com/
+URL to use as [ENV] for this environment is https://integration.coupon.com/ *FR

 ## API method Version